By Ashok Prasad, Founder, Niyyam

 How many mutual funds should I keep?

-3 to 5 funds are ideal.
+3 to 5 funds are ideal for most investors.

 Can consolidation improve returns?